imAsparky/junction-box/docs/source/Style/style-rst.rst

 reStructured Text Style
 =======================

+.. sidebar:: Optional Sidebar Title
+      :subtitle: Optional Sidebar Subtitle

+      Subsequent indented lines comprise
+      the body of the sidebar, and are interpreted as body elements.

 There may be a need to modify one of the pre-existing templates or create a new one to improve how the author can convey their message.